Forensic Scientist

 Best Rated

-Asked by Maria Rose almost 6 years ago
+Asked by Dan about 6 years ago

-Asked by Dillon about 6 years ago
+Asked by Nico over 6 years ago

 Assume a swimming pool on a yacht was filled with regular tap water and chlorine.
 A person drowns in the pool.
 The body is dumped over board and found within hours.
 Could lung water be tested chemically to help discern the true facts?

-Asked by PT O'Neil almost 7 years ago
+Asked by PT O'Neil about 7 years ago

 As far as I know that is possible.
 Whether a medical examiner’s office would actually test the water in the lungs in a case of apparent drowning is another matter.
 There is also the possibility of ‘dry-drowning’ in which the throat closes and no water gets in the lungs.
 A pathologist told me once that drowning is sort of a ‘negative diagnosis’ in that, if no other cause of death presents itself and the person is found in water, then drowning is assumed.
 Sorry I can’t be more help!